tesselslate/resetti/doc/wall.md

 > *Tip:* If you use multiple virtual desktops and some of your instances
 > appear blank, switch to the desktop containing your instances and back.
+> You may not be able to use multiple desktops at all depending on your
+> compositor.

 ## On the Wall